PDXpert PLM Software

 Returning to first principles, we know that a part number is assigned for each unique part.
 If the application of a part is new, then a new part number should be created.

 Alternative parts are simply a set of items approved for a more specific application than standard parts.
-Creating a "phantom part", with a distinct part number and list of approved sources, solves the problem of transferring the engineering list into the manufacturing system.
+Creating a "phantom part" — a distinct part number and application-specific list of approved sources — solves the problem of transferring the engineering list into the manufacturing system.
 The preferred part can be ranked as 1, and non-preferred alternate parts ranked as 2; a more detailed preference ranking can also be applied (e.g., 9mm is ranked as 2, while 10mm is ranked as 3).
-A phantom part can be naturally represented in both PLM and MRP systems, the only effect being that it is never inventoried under its own number, but sourced from other inventory locations.
+A phantom part can be naturally represented in both PLM and MRP systems.
+It doesn't need to be inventoried under its own number, but can be sourced from other inventory locations.